tencent-quantum-lab/tensorcircuit/docs/source/quickstart.rst

     WARNING:absl:No GPU/TPU found, falling back to CPU.
 (Set TF_CPP_MIN_LOG_LEVEL=0 and rerun for more info.)
     DeviceArray([0.7400521], dtype=float32)

-The supported APIs in backend come from two sources, one part is implemented in `TensorNetwork package <https://github.com/google/TensorNetwork/blob/master/tensornetwork/backends/abstract_backend.py>`__ and the other part is implemented in `TensorCircuit package <modules.html#module-tensorcircuit.backends>`__.
+The supported APIs in the backend come from two sources, one part is implemented in `TensorNetwork package <https://github.com/google/TensorNetwork/blob/master/tensornetwork/backends/abstract_backend.py>`__ and the other part is implemented in `TensorCircuit package <modules.html#module-tensorcircuit.backends>`__.